EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 ![Alt text](../images/coiled_7.PNG) - TO BLUR

-Log into the AWS account using your user account:
+Log into the AWS account using your user account (and not your root account):

 In the section **Before you start**, click on **Next**: